 they came up with one of them.
 It made life interesting.
 Did any of

-The halberds when used properly were the smoothest deadly dance I ever
+The halberds of the Yeoman Warders when used properly were the smoothest deadly dance I ever

 saw.
-The warders would swing them around and around over their heads.
+The warders would swing them around and around in a huge circle.

 The broad light

-blades of the flat thin English halberd was much different and had a lot
+blades of the flat thin Yeoman Warder English halberd was much different and had a lot

 more area than 'war' halberds.
 They were able to provide lift like a helicopter